A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 with $L_n$ being the total number of clusters.
 For each cluster of points $K_{n, j}$ we then compute three quantities:

 1) the average value of the 2D vector of couplings, i.e.

 2) the covariance matrix of the cluster, i.e.

-3) the ``weight'' of the cluster, i.e.
+3) the “weight” of the cluster, i.e.

-The weight of the cluster gives information on the number of spins in each cluster, and it can be a fractional number.
+The weight of the cluster gives us information on the number of spins in each cluster, and it can be a fractional number.
 The weights of all clusters are normalized to the number of spins $n$, i.e. $\sum_{j=1}^{L_n} \#S_{n, j} = n$.
-This weight can be a fractional number.

-To understand its physical meaning, consider an example case where all samples in $\mathcal{S}_n$ contain a spin at a certain position in the coupling space $(A_z, A_\perp$.
-Since the couplings are permutational invariant, the same spins can have a different label in different samples from the posterior.
+To understand its physical meaning, consider an example case where all samples in $\mathcal{S}_n$ contain a spin at a certain position in the coupling space $(A_z, A_\perp)$.
+Since the couplings are permutationally invariant, the same spin can have a different label in different samples from the posterior.
 When breaking the correlations to build $\widetilde{S}_n$, exactly $|\mathcal{S}_n|$ pairs $(A_z, A_\perp)$ refer to the same physical spin.
-If these are clustered together in $K_{n, j}$, because they are well separated from all the other spins, a weight of $\#S_{n, j} = 1$ is assigned to the cluster according to the definition.
+If these are clustered together in $K_{n, j}$, because they are well-separated from all the other spins, a weight of $\#S_{n, j} = 1$ is assigned to the cluster according to the definition.
 This indicates a single spin at that position in the hyperfine couplings space.
-If, for example, a posterior distribution for a single spins produces samples that cluster with same probability around two well separated positions A and B, then each of these clusters will carry a weight $\#S = 0.5$.
-This means that the posterior, given the observed data, predicts as equally likely configurations with a spin at position A or a spin at position B.
+If, for example, a posterior distribution for a single {spin} produces samples that cluster with equal probability around two well-separated positions A and B, then each of these clusters will carry a weight $\#S = 0.5$, meaning that the posterior, given the observed data, predicts as equally likely configurations with a spin at position A or a spin at position B.

-All intermediate configuration are possible, with an arbitrary number of spins, not exceeding $K$, distributed among any number of clusters.
+All intermediate configurations are possible, with an arbitrary number of spins, not exceeding $K$, distributed among any number of clusters.